Pearson-Higher-Ed/contextual-help/README.md

 ### Poly fills
 React components with internationalization use React-Intl which relies on the ECMAScript Internationalization API.
 This was not supported in Safari until version 10.
 If you are supporting Safari older than 10, there is a polyfill from Andy Earnshaw (see below).

-CusomeEvent support in IE is also polyfilled.
+CustomEvent support in IE is also polyfilled.
 Because many teams are supporting both IE 11 and Safari 9, we've combined the polyfills into a single script.
 The example below polyfills for CustomEvent and localization for English and French:

 <script src="https://cdn.polyfill.io/v2/polyfill.js?features=CustomEvent,Intl.~locale.en,Intl.~locale.fr"></script>
 Be sure to include the above script (a version of it that makes sense for your project and supported browsers) on your THML page running CompoundsSDK, if you need it.